FREQUENTLY ASKED QUESTIONS

 Longer Appointments if Needed

 Our minimum appointment time is 30 minutes.
 You don't have to stay the whole time if you don't need to, but you will not be rushed through the visit.
-The 15 minute office visit and double-booking evolved as a response to economic pressure associated with rising office overhead without commensurate rise in reimbursement, creating the "volume" business that medicine has become.
+The 15-minute office visit and double-booking evolved as a response to economic pressure associated with rising office overhead without a commensurate rise in reimbursement, creating the "volume" business that medicine has become.
 Neither the patient nor the physician thrives in that environment, and certainly the relationship between patient and physician suffers.
-Our priority is to allow time for the purposes of the patient physician relationship to be fully realized.
+Our priority is to allow time for the purposes of the patient-physician relationship to be fully realized.

 As our country attempts to gain control of healthcare costs, primary care doctors are at the epicenter of that effort.
 Increasingly, primary care doctors are being financially penalized and rewarded for the total health care expenditures incurred by their patients.
-Dr. Fischer and Dr. Lapinskes feel strongly that their duty is to the well being of their patients and that the misalignment of financial incentives with professional duties puts them an ethically untenable situation.
+Dr. Fischer, Dr. Eberly and Dr. Lapinskes feel strongly that their duty is to the well-being of their patients and that the misalignment of financial incentives with professional duties puts them in an ethically untenable situation.

 Also, your health records belong to you and we do not send them anywhere without your permission.
 Our records are not even sent as "scrubbed" data without personal identifiers.
 Your health information is never sold.